Bhavishrg/MOTION2NX/README.md

 `ring-size` denotes the input length (8, 32, 64, 256).

 Use :
-- `./bin/equality`: Benchmark the performance of the our equality protocol.
+- `./bin/equality`: Benchmark the performance of our equality protocol.
-- `/bin/circuit_equality`: Benchmark the performance of the circuit based equality protocol.
+- `/bin/circuit_equality`: Benchmark the performance of the circuit-based equality protocol.
-- `/bin/dpf_equality`: Benchmark the performance of DPF based equality protocol.
+- `/bin/dpf_equality`: Benchmark the performance of the DPF-based equality protocol.